 - Your existing cloud-connected pods in Microsoft Azure have line of sight to the Horizon pod's Active Directory domain, the domain you are using in the following steps to pair the Horizon Cloud Connector virtual appliance with the Horizon pod's Connection Server.

-Verify that you have fulfilled all of the items described in Preparing to Run the Onboarding Wizard to Pair a Horizon Pod with Horizon Cloud Using Horizon Cloud Connector.
+Verify that you have fulfilled all of the items described in Horizon Pod and Horizon Cloud Connector - Preparing to Onboard to Control Plane Services.

 Verify that you have met the DNS, ports, and protocols requirements when using the Horizon Cloud Connector to pair a Horizon pod with Horizon Cloud.